 A study in JAMA Dermatology noted that prickly heat developed where the bacteria Staphylococcus were found.
 These bacteria are normal, but the biofilm they produce can block sweat ducts and contribute to skin conditions.
 This would suggest that people with Staphylococcus on their skin may be more prone to prickly heat than others.

 Prickly heat will usually go away on its own, but it may have bothersome symptoms.
 Many people can benefit from using home remedies.
-Calamine lotion or topical steroid creams can help treat the symptoms of redness, irritation, and swelling.
+Products available over the counter or online, such as calamine lotion or topical steroid creams, can help treat the symptoms of redness, irritation, and swelling.

 Treating prickly heat also involves cooling off quickly to avoid additional sweat.
 Sitting in front of a fan or in an air-conditioned room can help.
 Cold showers or baths can reduce body temperature and help prickly heat clear up faster.